Back to: Big Bible Basics Course

 - Passages that seem to be declarations or assessments from the Creator and so are less subject to examination from a scientific perspective. (denoted by CREATOR in the table below)

 - Passages that seem to be more descriptive of a physical event and so can be more easily examined from a scientific perspective.
-From a scientific perspective, each time period could vary and cover a relatively long period of time from a human standpoint. (denoted by SCIENCE in the table below)
+And from a scientific perspective, each time period could vary and cover a relatively long period of time from a human standpoint. (denoted by SCIENCE in the table below and given an EVENT #)

 There Are Many Valid Ways to Characterize Genesis 1

 The table below categorizes each verse or partial verse from Genesis 1 into one of the three categories given above for the purpose of the analysis in this course.
 We strongly believe that this is only one of many ways to categorize the passages of Genesis 1.
 Since the Bible was meant to be relevant throughout mankind’s history and was written by a Being with intelligence that is well beyond human comprehension, it is reasonable to assume that it is possible that our Creator has written Genesis 1 in such a way that there could be several valid ways to classify passages in Genesis 1.
-For example, one valid approach would be to view Genesis 1 as a message to help ancient Israelites to understand how their God was different from the other gods around them.
+For example, one valid approach would be to view Genesis 1 as a message to help ancient Israelites understand how their God was different from the other gods around them.
 Another valid approach to understanding Genesis 1 could be as a message that shows the triumph of light over darkness, of order over chaos.
 Another valid message from Genesis 1 is the importance of Sabbath rest, which becomes part of the law given to Moses on Mount Sinai.
-Similarly, it may be valid approach in our day and time, given our scientifically oriented culture, to view Genesis 1 as a text that accurately describes the creation and the changes in earth over billions of years – if each of those descriptions in Genesis 1 can indeed be shown to have a corresponding scientific description.
+Similarly, we believe that in our day and time it is a valid approach to view Genesis 1 as a text that accurately describes the creation and the changes in earth over billions of years – since most all of those descriptions in Genesis 1 can be shown to have a corresponding scientific explanation.
 It would seem appropriate for the Creator of this magnificent universe to create Scripture passages that can have different perspectives as long as the messages in the overall text of the Scriptures remain consistent.

 Table of Our Characterizations of Genesis 1